Punktum-dk/epp-service-specification/README.md

 ```

 <a name="create-host-request-with-request-to-new-administrator"></a>
-### create host request, with request to new administrator
+### create host request with request to new administrator

 Request to create a host object, requesting a different adminstrator of the host object, hence requiring offline evaluation.